taoo0316/Playing-around-with-CV/README.md

 # Playing-around-with-CV

-This is a repository detailing my learning journey with computer vision, using OpenCV and Tensorflow.
+This is a repository detailing my learning journey with computer vision.

 Resources I referred to:
 OpenCV tutorial, TowardsDataScience and various tutorials available on YouTube and GitHub.